Dealing with unexpected loss of talent

 Retain talent by allowing talented people to sharpen their skills and learn new things.

 Does the team participate in conferences?
 Are there continuing education workshops that team members can take part in?
 Does your organization do team-building activities?
 Do you offer tuition reimbursement or facilitate other professional education incentives for your workforce?
 Do you sponsor employee-originated innovation?
-Offering any of the above shows team members and new hires that you are investing in their future.
+Offer any of the above to show team members and new hires that you invest in their future.

 Most successful teams are made up of people with a variety of different talents.
-Thus, each person can contribute in their own way.
-They can create their own place within the team.
+Thus, each person can contribute in their own way and create their own place within the team.

 Take the time to identify and embrace each person’s unique strengths and passions.
 In order to retain talent, ensure that employees feel valued.
 Employee satisfaction contributes to long-term retention.

 These are the some of the best strategies we’ve found to retain top talent after hiring.
 We’ve worked with a lot of talented new hires over the years, and we continue to learn on this front every day.
 If you are a hiring manager, what have you found to be helpful in workforce management and development?
 Contact us for more helpful information, and check out our other articles for more great content.